Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 Instead, look for a plastic Nalgene, or even better, a collapsible water bottle, like these Platypus ones, which weigh only 1 oz!
-One of my favorite features about collapsibles, of which I own several, is the fact that they shrink as you consume water.
+One of our favorite features about collapsibles is the fact that they shrink as you consume water.
 Dead space, like the empty portion of a water bottle, can be a killer to having a streamlined pack.

-Another way to lighten your pack is to brush up on your map reading, and route planning skills.
-Many new backpackers, who have been stressed the importance of hydration while active, will often carry far more water than is actually needed.
 If there are streams, or natural springs, along your intended route of travel, you can carry just enough water to get you to the next refill option.
-Make sure to do some area research with this approach, so that you can be confident waterways will be flowing during the time of year you will be hiking.
+Make sure to do some area research with this approach so that you can be confident waterways will be flowing during the time of year you’ll be hiking.

-Don’t be a noob!
-Place your bottle securely in the top of your pack, within a mesh pocket, or via compression straps, that prevent this unnecessary swinging.
+Pro-Tip: Don’t be a noob!
+Place your bottle securely in the top of your pack, within a mesh pocket, or via compression straps to prevent unnecessary swinging.

-Learning to pack food to bring backpacking, while maintaining an ultralight mindset, is one of those skills that just takes experience.
+Learning to pack food to bring backpacking, while maintaining an UL mindset, is one of those skills that just takes experience.
 Here are some things to keep in mind when choosing your backpacking food:

 - Prepackaged, freeze-dried meals can be convenient, but they are expensive, and often contain excess material packaging.
 More experienced backpackers usually opt to not use them, or if they do, repackage them into lighter, sealable bags.

-- Search for high-calorically dense foods with healthy fats, such as nuts, bars, cheeses, and yes, CHOCOLATE!
+- Search for calorie-dense foods with healthy fats, such as nuts, bars, cheeses, and yes, luxury items like CHOCOLATE!

 - Decant as many things as possible into smaller containers.
 Don’t bring a full bottle of syrup, or honey, when you will only be using 2 ounces.

-Perhaps the best way to save weight with clothing is to familiarize yourself with the 3 layer system of thermo-regulating.
-With just three items (base layer, mid-layer, and shell), you can prepare yourself for drastic changes in temperature, common whilst spending several days in a wild place.
+Perhaps the best way to save poundage with clothing is to familiarize yourself with the 3-layer system of thermo-regulating.
+With just three items (base layer, mid-layer, and shell), you can prepare yourself for drastic changes in temperature, which are common whilst spending several days in wild places.

 Test the compression capability of your layers, before packing them, by bunching them into a ball.
 Some rain jackets and insulation layers are far more compressible than others, making them ideal for those times when they are in your pack and not on your body.

 In the search for creative ways to reduce pack weight, don’t be tempted to leave the important stuff at home.
-Smart backpackers will make sure to carry these items every time.
-Here are some tips to save weight, while still making sure you’re covered in an emergency.
+Smart backpackers will make sure to carry these gear items every time.
+Here are some tips to save poundage, all while still making sure you’re covered in an emergency.

-- Shelter – Adapt your shelter choice to the environment.
+- Shelter – Adapt your shelter of choice to the environment.
 Warm forecast, with no chance of rain?
-May not need much more than a bivy, or pad.
+You may not need much more than a bivy or pad.

 - Water – Know your route.
-Only carry what is needed between water sources.
-Avoid metal bottles
+Only carry as much as you need to between water sources.
+Avoid metal bottles.

-- Food – Carry only what you’ll eat + 1 contingency meal.
+- Food – Carry only what you’ll eat per day plus one contingency meal.
 Nothing more.

-- Medical Kit – Only carry what you know how to use.
-Learn to utilize resources at hand to save weight (ex.
-Don’t need a splint if you know how to fashion one from a pad or pole)
+- First Aid Kit – Only carry what you know how to use.
+Learn to utilize resources at hand to save weight (e.g. Don’t take a splint if you know how to fashion one from a pad or pole)

-- Navigation – Learn to use map & compass.
+- Navigation – Learn to use a map & compass.
 Heavy electronic GPS units are seldom necessary.
 Also, only carry map sections you are using.
-No need for 75-page map book on entire A.T., if you are only doing a 45-mile section hike.
+There’s no need for a 75-page map book on the entire A.T. if you are only doing a 45-mile section hike.